 If you want more book suggestions, you can see my recommended list of 50+ Wholesome Winter Holiday Books for Children here.

 Want to explore pairing books and handwork projects this month?
-Come join us inside Inspired at Home – a monthly membership you can join anytime – where we have an entire masterclass on Handwork + Stories full of how-to project videos paired with wonderful children’s books.
+Come join us inside Inspired at Home – a monthly membership you can join anytime – where we have an entire masterclass on Handwork + Stories full of how-to project tutorials paired with wonderful children’s books.